transpocamp/transportationcamp.org/events/new-england-2014/index.markdown

 Following on the success of previous Transportation Camps, TransportationCamp New England '14 will continue to examine ways to build connections between disparate innovators in public administration, transportation planning, transportation operations, information design, and software engineering.

 You can [register here](http://www.eventbrite.com/e/transportation-camp-new-england-14-tickets-10281011783).
-Share your sessions ideas on our collaborative [ideas site](http://ideas.transportationcamp.org).
+Share your session ideas on our collaborative [ideas site](http://ideas.transportationcamp.org).
 Follow us on Twitter for the latest updates, @TranspoCampNE.
 You can also like us on [Facebook](https://www.facebook.com/pages/TransportationCamp-New-England/219391578269518).

 We're excited to be hosted by MIT and the MIT Transportation Club at the Stata Center, Main Floor, 32 Vassar St, Cambridge, MA 02139.